Coya Knutson: After Congress

 Knutson divorced Andy in 1962 shortly after failing to win re-election, and he died in 1969 of acute alcohol poisoning.
 She refused to attend his funeral.
 She tried to win her seat back in 1960, but lost.
 Shortly after that year's U.S. Census, the 9th District was re-configured, and re-numbered as the 7th.
 She went back to Washington and took a job as liaison officer in the United States Department of Defense's Office of Civil Defense, where she stayed until 1970.
 Knutson made one last attempt to regain office in 1977, but lost the 7th District's special election primary.
 Another woman would not be elected to Congress from Minnesota until Betty McCollum in 2000.
 In 2006, Amy Klobuchar became the first Minnesota woman elected to the U.S. Senate, and Michele Bachmann the first Republican woman from Minnesota elected to the U.S. House.
-Muriel Humphrey was appointed US Senator in 1978 after her husband US Senator Hubert Humphrey died.
+Muriel Humphrey was appointed U.S. Senator in 1978 after her husband U.S. Senator Hubert Humphrey died.